galeselee/galeselee.github.io/_pages/about.md

 MBTI: ESTJ or ENTJ

 # News
+- [2025.5] Our paper "BurstGPT: A Real-World Workload Dataset to Optimize LLM Serving Systems" is accepted by KDD D&B track.
+Congratulations to Yuxin and Yuhan.
 - [2025.4] Our paper "SpInfer: Leveraging Low-Level Sparsity for Efficient Large Language Model Inference on GPUs" awards Eurosys 2025 Best Paper.
 Congratulations to Ruibo and all authors.
 - [2025.3] Our paper "HOSCF: Efficient decoupling algorithms for finding the best rank-one approximation of higher-order tensors" is accepted by SIMAX.
 Congratulations to Chuanfu and all authors.
 - [2024.3] We release the BurstGPT([Dataset](https://github.com/HPMLL/BurstGPT), [Paper](https://arxiv.org/abs/2401.17644)).
 As far as we know, this is the first real trace of chatbot using GPT server.
 Feel free to try!